-Anti-Jewish conspiracy theories making a comeback
+Anti-Jewish conspiracy theories make a comeback

 The SIG report agrees that anti-Semitism is less violent than in other countries such as Germany or France.
 Anti-Semitism has increased significantly across Europe.
 In a Europe-wide survey, 38% of Jews interviewed said they were considering emigrating for security reasons.

 The report coincides with International Day for the Elimination of Racial Discriminationexternal link on Thursday.
-An advisory body for the Swiss government, the Anti-Racism Commissionexternal link, launched an appeal to fight against “everyday racial discrimination, be it at work, when looking for apartment, at school, in the public space .”
+An advisory body for the Swiss government, the Anti-Racism Commissionexternal link, launched an appeal to fight against “everyday racial discrimination, be it at work, when looking for apartment, at school, in the public space”.

 swissinfo.ch